 There is an immense change taking place when we arrive at the beginning of chapter four.
 The candlesticks of the previous vision were on the earth and the Son of Man was there walking among them.
 But when “the things which are about to take place after these” begins, churches on the earth are no longer recognized.
+There is no doubt that the church-state on the earth does not extend beyond “the thing that are” division.
 Now John is called up to heaven and we are privy to quite a new and different sight.
 Instead of candlesticks, we see God’s glorious throne of government and judgment – lightnings, thunderings, and authoritative voices emanating from it (Rev. 4:2, 3, 5).
 Instead of Jesus dressed as our High Priest, ready for judging Christendom (Rev. 1:13), we see Him depicted as “a Lamb as though it had been slain,” who prevailed to open the scroll and to loose its seals (Rev. 5:3-6).
 No longer is it judgment of Christendom, but now judgment of Israel and the Gentile world (a Lamb slain is symbolic of His rejection when on the earth by Israel and the world.
 With the eye of faith the believer sees Jesus in heaven crowned with glory and honor Heb.
 2:8-9.
 Still, this book emphasizes God’s judgment of Israel and the world for their rejection of His Son.
 This makes “the slain Lamb” an appropriate symbol of use in this book).

 Chapter four starts the narrative of future things, the third and last division of the book.
 We are convinced of this by a phrase Jesus uses at the opening of the chapter (Rev. 4:2) – “Come up here, and I will show you things which must take place after these.
 This is the same phrase He used in chapter one giving us the third division of the book (Rev.1:19).
 Keeping in mind all we have said to this point, we can make some reasonable conclusions that help us focus on the big picture.